SchulzLab/JAMI/docs/index.rst

 **NOTE:** You do no need to decompress this file, as JAMI can handle gzip compressed files automatically.

-**NOTE** The TCGA data uses the version number of the ensembl gene ids whereas the mircode data uses the unversioned ids.
+**NOTE:** The TCGA data uses the version number of the Ensembl gene ids whereas the mircode data uses the unversioned ids.
 Interested users thus need to be careful to omit the last part of the gene id, e.g. ENSG00000100767.5 would be ENSG00000100767).

 We next process these data with JAMI to understand how many miRNAs are involved in the cross-talk of these well-known ceRNAs in breast cancer.
 The following command will compute CMI values and p-values for approximately 10,000 interactions (triplets).